 Fight for your Rights

 In most cases, the landlord will be satisfied with the state of the property and the bond will be refunded within 2-3 weeks.
-If you feel your obligations as tenant have been met but the landlord disagrees, then there is a system in place for arguing your position.
-However, as James Bennett from the Tenants Union of Victoria says, "unfortunately, tenants are often unaware of their rights or are reluctant to enforce the rights they do have for fear of possible reprisal."
+If you feel your obligations as a tenant have been met but the landlord disagrees, then there is a system in place for arguing your position.
+However, as James Bennett from the Tenants Union of Victoria says, "Unfortunately, tenants are often unaware of their rights or are reluctant to enforce the rights they do have for fear of possible reprisal."

 States vary in terms of which agency handles bond disputes, but the procedure remains mostly the same.
 The tenant will be notified by the corresponding agency of the landlord's claim, and have a prescribed amount of time (usually 7-14 days) to respond.
 If you think it's possible your bond claim will be disputed, it pays to read up on the laws particular to your state.